openkfw/TruBudget/frontend/environment-variables.md

 ### Email-Service

+Following environment variables need to be set to enable and configure the email-notification feature:

 | Env Variable                    | Default Value | Description                                                                                                                                                     |
 | ------------------------------- | ------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | REACT_APP_EMAIL_SERVICE_ENABLED | false         | When enabled, the frontend requests a email-service readiness call when entering the login screen.<br/>If true the email section in the user-profile is enabled |